Raw Carrot Cake Bites {Vegan}

 Notes

-- Soaking nuts and seeds help make the nutrients and minerals more available for our bodies to digest.
-It also makes raw desserts come out fudgy and smooth.
+- Soaking nuts and seeds makes raw desserts come out fudgy and smooth.

-- You can substitute raw cashew with cashew butter which is more convenient and result in a smoother consistency.
+- You can substitute raw cashew with cashew butter which is more convenient and results in a smoother consistency.

 - For storing and serving tips, see the post above.